 AsiaTechDaily – Asia's Leading Tech and Startup Media Platform

 Asia’s climate tech sector is entering a more grounded phase.
 In 2025, the region raised $2.79 billion across early-stage rounds, a notable signal of resilience at a time when global venture funding remained constrained.
 But the more important shift is not the amount of capital—it is where that capital is going.
-Funding is no longer chasing broad climate narratives.
-It is moving toward technologies that can demonstrate deployment, efficiency, and measurable impact.

 “Interestingly, in recent years India has emerged as a strong market for climate solutions, largely because many of these technologies are already approaching cost parity.
 There is also a growing concentration of resources and ecosystem support.
 As a result, startups are increasingly using India as their home ground to refine product formulations and bring costs down by achieving economies of scale,” Bharti Singhla, venture partner at Momentum Capital told AsiaTechDaily in an interview.

+What’s emerging is a more connected ecosystem, where ideas are developed in one market, tested in another, and scaled across the region rather than within a single geography.
 Against this backdrop, the following 12 deals offer a snapshot of where capital is flowing—and how Asia’s climate tech sector is evolving from early experimentation toward commercial execution.

 Tan90 Thermal is building portable cold storage systems powered by phase-change materials (PCM), often referred to as “cold batteries.”
 These systems store thermal energy and release it over time, enabling refrigeration without continuous electricity—critical in regions with unreliable power.